-1 An import-declaration adds the namespace partitions with external linkage from the interface of the nominated module to the list of namespace partitions of the current translation unit, thereby making visible to name lookup the declarations in the interface of the nominated module.
-[Note: The entities are not redeclared in the translation unit containing the import-declaration. -end note]
+1 An import-declaration makes exported declarations from the interface of the nominated module visible to name lookup in the current translation unit, in the same namespaces and contexts as in the nominated module.
+[Note: The entities are not redeclared in the translation unit containing the import-declaration. -end note] [Example: